bdcaf/bdcaf.github.io/content/coauthored/LIGOR.md

-+++
+---
+date: 2009-08-01
-title = "Comparison of Proton Transfer Reaction-Mass Spectrometry and Gas Chromatography-Mass Spectrometry in Analysis of Breath Samples" date = "2009-08-01"
+title: Comparison of Proton Transfer Reaction-Mass Spectrometry and Gas Chromatography-Mass Spectrometry in Analysis of Breath Samples
-+++
+---

 Ligor, Tomasz and Ager, Clemens and Schwarz, Konrad Eugen and Zebrowski, Wojciech and Amann, Anton and Buszewski, Bogusław (2009), **[Comparison of Proton Transfer Reaction-Mass Spectrometry and Gas Chromatography-Mass Spectrometry in Analysis of Breath Samples](http://cat.inist.fr/?aModele=afficheN\&cpsidt=21776577)** ,